 For information on the Breech Balancing Class click here.

-What can Massage & Bodywork do to help encourage a breech baby to turn head down?
+What can Massage & Bodywork do to help encourage a breech baby, or any baby, to find their best position?

 Balancing the soft tissues of the body will create the most space for baby to get in their best position.
 Sometimes, baby is breech due to soft tissue restriction from past injuries, repetitive movement, or compensation patterns from our everyday habits.